 Bottom Line: Avoid, with prejudice.

-Why?
-Simple.
-It's a really poor camera, in an ocean of very acceptable and excellent options.
 You shouldn't feel the need to compromise this much in 2025.
 There's no articulating screen.
 There's no touch screen.
-And the lack of adequate physical controls means changing basic settings is hidden inside menus.
+And the lack of adequate physical controls (only 1 wheel) means changing basic settings is hidden inside menus.
+These aren't extraordinary features to ask for in 2025 -- they're basics.
+This camera cuts corners.

 It's a camera solely created to hit a price point.
-I've witnessed this directly in camera shops: the R100's lapses are used to encourage prospective buyers to skip it and upgrade to the next model.
+I've witnessed this personally in camera shops: the R100's lapses are used to encourage prospective buyers to skip it and upgrade to the next model.

 The quality of the camera and lenses are pedestrian...and I'm being kind.
 It's entry-level consumer gear, so keep your expectations low.
 (Which being fully honest, it HAS IMPROVED over the last few decades...but entry level gear is still nothing to write home about).